flutter/website/src/content/cookbook/architecture/command.md

 In this guide,
-you learned how to use the command design pattern to improve the implementation of ViewModels when using the MVVM design pattern.
+you learned how to use the command design pattern to improve the implementation of view models when using the MVVM design pattern.

 Below, you can find the full `Command` class